vigorSmith/LR9/README.md

-LR9 is a kind of time-honored treasure, it can destroy old cognition and reconstruct biological brain/neurals/mentality... more details will come soon.
+LR9 is a kind of time-honored treasure, and it is the Bible of modern office workers.
+It can destroy old cognition and reconstruct biological brain/neurals/mentality... more details will come soon.
 These will give you unprecedented insight and creativity.

 This theory(LR9) integrates philosophy, methodology, practice, human and other factors.
 These modes can be applied into omni-aspect of industry, even lifestyle.
 And it is a very old technology.
+This system will enable you to show your strength at anytime and anywhere.

+The new version is evolving, and the known theories have been practiced for decades.
+Of course, the reason behind these theories or their fundamental existence is the sweat of many predecessors, but today, I use simpler language and modality to transform them into more object-oriented languages.
-It may be similar to the book of changes, which is also known as 易经 in chinese.

-here is an interesting tips:
+It may be similar to the book of changes, which is also known as 易经 in chinese. here is an interesting tips:
 <i>所谓太极生两仪，两仪生四象，四象生八卦
 The so-called Tai Chi begets Liangyi, Liangyi begets Sixiang, and Sixiang begets Bagua.
 Hide everything in these divinatory symbols.